 To apply for JTC land or canteens, applicants need to submit the following documents:

-- Company Profile: Information about the company’s history, key stakeholders, and financial standing.
+Company Profile: Information about the company’s history, key stakeholders, and financial standing.

-- Other Supporting Documents: Any additional information required based on the specific property type or business activity.
+Other Supporting Documents: Any additional information required based on the specific property type or business activity.

 Applications can be submitted through the JTC online portal, where users can track their submission status.
+For high-demand properties, JTC may employ a tender or bidding process, where competitive proposals and pricing play a crucial role in selection.

 Key Timelines and Approval Stages